 For MySQL/MariaDb, when direct loading by the MySQL/MariaDB server option is used, this should be a directory local to the MySQL/MariaDB server which can be written to by the HVR user from the machine that HVR uses to connect to the DBMS.
 And when initial loading by the MySQL/MariaDB client option is used, this should be a local directory on the machine where HVR connects to the DBMS.

 Location for the bulk load staging files visible from the database.
-This should point to the same files as /StagingDirectoryHvr.
+This should point to the same directory that is defined in /StagingDirectoryHvr.

 This parameter is enabled only if /StagingDirectoryHvr is selected.